viewi/docs/v2/01_installation/00_installation.md

 ## Create a new application with Viewi CLI tool

 ```
-vendor/bin/viewi new [-f folder] [-a]
+vendor/bin/viewi new [-f folder] [-a] [-ns]
 ```

 Where `-f` folder is an optional parameter and can be omitted.

-Where -a means you are going to use an adapter and you do not need to modify the `index.php` file.
+Where `-a` means you are going to use an adapter and you do not need to modify the `index.php` file.
 Usually you use `-a` when installing Viewi with another framework.
+It is an optional parameter and can be omitted.

+Where `-ns` - Namespace for your project, default is `Components`.
 It is an optional parameter and can be omitted.

 It will generate for you the default code for using Viewi as a standalone application in one of these files: `/index.php` or `/public/index.php`.